 The Operator

 These are the people that everybody loves.
-The independent ones love to work on their own, but these guys here want to be surrounded by people and work within a group.
+Also referred to as Organizers or Team Coordinators, they prefer to be surrounded by people and work within a group.
 They are diplomatic and professional communicators who thrive on feedback.
 They are cooperative, pragmatic, stable, and thorough.

 The operators prefer to work on projects with others so that they can share the responsibility.
 Their style is strategic, collaborative, and organized.
 They don’t like ambiguity, sometimes they can get overly cautious, and they want to follow plans and structures.
 If you are someone who works in HR you belong in this category.